XRPLF/clio/README.md

 Note, time-based log rotation occurs dependently on size-based log rotation, where if a size-based log rotation occurs, the timer for the time-based rotation will reset.

+## Cassandra / Scylla Administration

+Since Clio relies on either Cassandra or Scylla for its database backend, here are some important considerations:

+- Scylla, by default, will reserve all free RAM on a machine for itself.
+If you are running `rippled` or other services on the same machine, restrict its memory usage using the `--memory` argument: https://docs.scylladb.com/getting-started/scylla-in-a-shared-environment/